- Organic Bound

 |2 tablespoons||toasted sesame seeds|

-Place the orange juice, peanut butter, ginger, lime juice, tamari, chili sauce, grated citrus zests and garlic in a blender and process until smooth.
+Place the orange juice, peanut butter, ginger, lime juice, tamari, chili sauce, grated citrus zests, garlic and sriracha in a blender and process until smooth.
 With the machine running, slowly add the canola oil and 1 tablespoon of the sesame oil.
 Season to taste with salt.
 Set aside or refrigerate, covered, for up to 1 week.

 Bring a large pot of water to a boil over high heat and add 1 tablespoon of salt.
 Break the noodles in half and add them to the boiling water.
 Simmer, stirring occasionally, until just tender, about 8 minutes or according to package instructions.
 Drain the noodles in a colander and rinse with cold water to stop the cooking process.
 Drain completely and transfer the noodles to a large bowl.
 Toss with the remaining 1 tablespoon of sesame oil to keep the noodles from getting sticky.